yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 # Magento Association updates
 - In 2022, Mathias Schreiber joined as executive director
 - Ties with Smithbucklin were broken
-- Adobe remains its funding to
+- Adobe remains its funding to the Magento Association
+- Right to use brands "Magento Open Source" and "Meet Magento"
+- Adobe Board Liaisons are increasingly active (Ritesh Somani and Parul Sinha)

 ---
 # Adobe updates